gitbls/pistrong/README.md

 release of strongSwan.
 It also creates the strongSwan configuration and required config files for `pistrong`.
 The installation has been fully tested on Raspbian.
-Support for openSuSE, Ubuntu, Debian, and Centos is implemented but not as well-tested.
+Support for openSuSE, Ubuntu, Debian, and Centos is implemented but not well-tested.

 `InstallPiStrong` builds strongSwan from source rather than using the distro's strongSwan package since most distros are carrying older